marybonomo/Spark-Big-Data/README.md

 # Spark-Big-Data
-software big data tool to use collaborative filtering
+software big data tool to use Java Spark with different example